AsuMagic/smolisa-emu/README.md

 # smol2

-Assembler, emulator, documentation and demos for the smolisa architecture.
+Assembler, emulator, documentation and demos for the smol2 architecture.

-NOTE: at this time, the README is outdated - the assembler has changed to a python implementation.

 ## Quick start